-6.3.
+6.5.
 Computer

 Computer models are prone to change as newer technology is introduced.
 The computers are usually very easy to switch voltages by flipping a selector switch near the AC power cord.
-Some models use a universal power supply, so switching is not required.
+Some models (such as the IBM ThinkPad) use a universal power supply, so switching is not required.
 Please check the computer manual supplied with the FG5 for complete details.